the movement practice of cinema antiplastique

 1. what is “intuitive movement”?

-Cinema Antiplastique’s intuitive movement practice combines techniques from over 30 years of embodied professional dance study and teaching to bring them to the people.
-Techniques draw from Experiential Anatomy, Movement in Depth (also known as “Authentic Movement”), Modern Dance Improvisation, and Jinen ‘nature’ Butoh.
+Cinema Antiplastique’s intuitive movement practice for the people combines techniques from 30 years of embodied dance studies.
+Drawn from Experiential Anatomy, Movement in Depth (also known as “Authentic Movement”), Contact Improvisation, Modern Dance Improvisation, and Jinen ‘nature’ Butoh, these techniques are used by dancers yet can be learned by all.

-Our culture in New York City tends to discount the importance of embodiment from within, lauding mostly embodied activities that lead to external results (thinness, more muscle, speed, etc).
-Intuitive movement has different benefits.
-Among these benefits are a capacity to feel differently within one’s own being; to feel more connected to oneself from within one’s own body; to think differently about one’s life and circumstances and to process events from a non-verbal perspective.
-In this way intuitive movement can be an important addendum to talk therapy, yet also to mind expanding drugs, because of its power to activate untapped and embodied aspects of our imaginations and creativity.
+Western culture tends to discount the importance of inner embodiment, applauding activities that lead to external results (thinness, more muscle, speed, etc), rather than quiet connection with oneself.
+Yet when practiced over time, intuitive movement allows experiences of deeper and more subtle embodiment and long lasting change, both outwardly and within.
+In this way intuitive movement can be an important addendum to talk therapy, and or mind expanding drugs, because of its power to activate untapped, non-verbal and embodied aspects of our creativity.

 2. do i need prior movement experience to participate?cinema antiplastique’s movement and moving image practice is designed for the people: no prior movement or workshop experience is necessary.

-this said, the ability to improvise is something adults often benefit from being taught to do (across various forms). techniques in our work which draw on practices including movement in depth/ authentic movement, experiential anatomy, gestalt and narrative therapy and butoh dance allow participants develop deeper trust in their embodied intuition over time. the practice aims to allow a diverse range of people to physically move and access inner information in ways that are surprising and genuine to their needs and spirits.
+this said, the ability to improvise is something adults often must re-learn (across various art forms). our work allows participants to develop deeper trust in their movement and embodied intuition over time. our practice allows a diverse range of people to both move and access inner information in ways that are surprising and genuine to their needs and spirits, regardless of age, body type, abilities, etc.

 3. why move with moving images?